gajjargaurav/vessel-tracker/README.md

 *   A Database store to capture all arrival logs
 > Any kind of database system can be used but for simplicity of the test SQLite is used

+## Architecture

+The system is made up of,

+    - A Mobile Application that end users will use to track arrival logs

+    - A GraphQL API with one mutation and two queries

+    - An existing API that provides arrival log every time a vessel arrives in a port somewhere in the world

+    - A Data store that will store all ship arrivals

+There are several ways in which a system architecture can be produced.
+[C4 model][c4Model] is used here to produce a component Level architecture diagram below,

+![Vessel Tracker Architecture][Vessel-Tracker]
+![Vessel Tracker Architecture Key][Vessel-Tracker-Key]

 ## GraphQL API

 Vessel Tracker is a GraphQL API built using [Apollo Data Graph Platform][Apollo]